How inequitable hiring trends hurt BIPOC youth the most

 Supporting youth through school-to-career programming and education reform has been a focus throughout my career.
 In fact, I have been working with traditionally underserved young people since I started my career as a street counselor working with homeless youth in Boston some 36 years ago.
 While we have made much progress both in terms of practice and outcome, the pandemic wiped away many of our gains; it felt like we were starting over again in many ways this past year.

 Ensuring that the most challenged young people have a stake and indeed a foothold in our economy is vital to their own well-being as well as to our society at large.
 Research shows that young people unable to access consistent work before age 25 will earn 44% less over the course of their lifetime than their peers who’ve been successfully employed.
 Lack of opportunities for good work at this point in their lives often causes young people, their families, and their neighborhoods to sink into long-standing cycles of intergenerational poverty.
 And the costs to society are immense.
-Economists estimate the annual cost to the nation at $25 billion dollars in lost taxes per year, not to mention the strain on our public safety nets., not to mention the strain on our public safety nets.
+Economists estimate the annual cost to the nation at $25 billion dollars in lost taxes per year, not to mention the strain on our public safety nets.

 At the Hire Opportunity Coalition, we work with the corporate community to build its capacity to hire, retain, and advance opportunity youth.
 On Wednesday June 16, we’ll host National Youth Hiring Day, an immersive, interactive virtual job fair and career preparation experience, featuring 17 exhibitors including national employers like Amazon, CVS Health, Nordstrom, Starbucks, and Verizon looking to fill 135,000-plus entry-level jobs.
 We launched the program in 2018 as the first national virtual job fair, and it’s grown significantly—in 2020, we connected with nearly 50,000 young job seekers.

 This year’s event will be available to young job seekers from any connected device and is designed to extend access to youth most in need of career opportunities and support now.
-And this year will be our biggest event yet, since post-COVID, companies—most particularly in the service sector, where young people are most often first employed—are quickly transitioning from hardly staffed to fully staffed, practically overnight.
+And this year will be our biggest event yet, since companies—most particularly in the service sector, where young people are most often first employed—are quickly transitioning from hardly staffed to fully staffed, practically overnight.

 Every applicant who logs on during the event is guaranteed an opportunity to engage with participating companies, learn more about open entry-level positions near them, and even get hired on the spot.
 We’ll also be providing young people with free, robust coaching support leading up to the event, in areas that can often present barriers for so many of them—from resume help and interview prep to guidance on what to wear to a virtual job interview, how to follow up afterward, and more.